mharrisb1/ssfw/README.md

 ## Variables

-Sometimes you will just want to run a given command on the exact file or files that have changed and not to the entire file set.
-To do this, you can make use of the command variables.
+Sometimes you will just want to run a given command on the exact file that changed.
+To do this, you can make use of variables.
+Variables are names surrounded with curly braces and will be rendered on command execute.

 ### Supported Variables